 If you want a CDN without the added complexity of S3 and having two CDNs, this is the guide for you.
 The CDN will reduce some load on your server by letting the CDN serve those assets so that the server doesn’t have to.
 It also can speed things up by delivering the files from a location closer to the end user.

-Sign up with the CDN of your choice -- we use and strongly recommend Fastly.
+Sign up with the CDN of your choice – CDCK/discourse.org has used and strongly recommends Fastly.

 The configuration will look something like this:

 What you’re looking for is three main settings:

 The origin address, which is the URL where your forum is currently located